-Grease a 2 lb. pudding basin and spoon 4 tablespoons of the marmalade into the bottom.
+Grease a 900g/2 lb. pudding bowl, and spoon 4 tablespoons of the marmalade into the bottom.

 Add the eggs a little at a time, beating after each addition.
 Fold in half the sifted flour, then fold in the rest with the baking powder and salt.
 Add a little milk to give a soft-dropping consistency.

 Pour the mixture into the bowl, cover with buttered greaseproof paper or foil, and secure with string.
 Allow some room for the pudding to rise.
 Place in the steamer or a boiling pan of water and steam for 1 hour.

 Don’t let the pan run dry or the marmalade will burn.

 Invert the pudding on to a serving plate.
 Serve with lots of custard or cream and a bit of extra warmed marmalade.

 You can also cook this in the oven in a bain marie.